MicrosoftDocs/powerbi-docs/powerbi-docs/connect-data/service-gateway-enterprise-manage-ssas.md

 5. Restart the on-premises data gateway service for the configuration change to take effect.

-### Mapping considerations and limitations
+### Mapping limitation

-Mapping is for the specific data source that's being configured.
+Mapping works for the specific data source that's being configured.
 It's not a global setting.
 If you have multiple Analysis Services data sources, you have to map the users for each data source.

 ## Authentication to a live Analysis Services data source

-Each time a user interacts with Analysis Services, the effective user name is passed to the gateway and then on to the on-premises Analysis Services server.
+Each time a user interacts with Analysis Services, the effective user name is passed to the gateway and then to the on-premises Analysis Services server.
 The UPN, which is typically the email address you use to sign in to the cloud, is passed to Analysis Services as the effective user in the `EffectiveUserName` connection property.

 This email address should match a defined UPN within the local Active Directory domain.
 The UPN is a property of an AD account.
 A Windows account must be present in an Analysis Services role to have access to the server.
 If no match is found in Active Directory, the sign-in won't be successful.

+<a name="role-based-security"></a>
+<a name="row-level-security"></a>
 ### Role-based and row-level security

-Analysis Services can also provide filtering based on the AD account.
-The filtering can occur with either role-based security or row-level security.
+Analysis Services can also provide filtering based on the Active Directory account.
+The filtering can use role-based security or row-level security.
 A user's ability to query and view model data depends on the roles that their Windows user account belongs to, and on dynamic row-level security if it's configured.

 - **Role-based security.** Models provide security based on user roles.
 You can define roles for a particular model project during authoring in SQL Server Data Tools Business Intelligence tools.
 After a model is deployed, you can define roles by using SQL Server Management Studio.
 Roles contain members assigned by Windows user name or by Windows group.

   Roles define the permissions users have to query or take actions on the model.
 Most users belong to a role with read permissions.
 Other roles give administrators permissions to process items, manage database functions, and manage other roles.

-- **Row-level security.** Models can provide dynamic, row-level security.
+- **Row-level security.** Models can provide dynamic row-level security.
 Any defined row-level security is specific to Analysis Services.
 In role-based security, users must have at least one role, but dynamic row-level security isn't required for any tabular model.

   At a high level, dynamic security defines a user's read access to data in particular rows in particular tables.
 Similar to roles, dynamic row-level security relies on a user's Windows user name.

 Implementing role and dynamic row-level security in models is beyond the scope of this article.
 For more information, see [Roles in tabular models](/analysis-services/tabular-models/roles-ssas-tabular) and [Security roles (Analysis Services - Multidimensional data)](/analysis-services/multidimensional-models/olap-logical/security-roles-analysis-services-multidimensional-data).
-For the most in-depth understanding of tabular model security, download and read the [Securing the tabular BI semantic model whitepaper](https://download.microsoft.com/download/D/2/0/D20E1C5F-72EA-4505-9F26-FEF9550EFD44/Securing%20the%20Tabular%20BI%20Semantic%20Model.docx).
+For the most in-depth understanding of tabular model security, download the [Securing the tabular BI semantic model](https://download.microsoft.com/download/D/2/0/D20E1C5F-72EA-4505-9F26-FEF9550EFD44/Securing%20the%20Tabular%20BI%20Semantic%20Model.docx) whitepaper.

 ### Azure AD authentication

 Microsoft cloud services use [Azure AD](/azure/active-directory/fundamentals/active-directory-whatis) to authenticate users.
 Azure AD is the tenant that contains user names and security groups.
 Typically, the email address a user signs in with is the same as the UPN of the account.

-### Role of the local Active Directory instance
+### Roles in the local Active Directory instance

 For Analysis Services to determine if a user connecting to it belongs to a role with permissions to read data, the server needs to convert the effective user name passed from Azure AD to the gateway and on to the Analysis Services server.
 The Analysis Services server passes the effective user name to a Windows Active Directory domain controller (DC).
 The Active Directory DC then validates that the effective user name is a valid UPN on a local account.
 The DC returns the user's Windows user name back to the Analysis Services server.